hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Logging

+Cluster control plane logs are sent to an Azure log analytics workspace created by this module with a 30 day expiry.
+If you want to add the control plane logs to object storage you can enable this by setting `logging_storage_account_enabled` and `logging_storage_account_id` (the current retention of these logs is 7 days but should be made user defined).

-Cluster logs are collected on the nodes using _Fluent Bit_ and are then aggregated into the stateful _Fluentd_ service running in-cluster.
+Cluster node & pod logs are collected on the nodes using _Fluent Bit_ and are then aggregated into the stateful _Fluentd_ service running in-cluster.
 These logs can be manipulated and shipped anywhere based on custom _Fluentd_ configuration.
 If your application creates JSON log lines the fields of this object are extracted, otherwise there is a `log` field with the application log data as a string; for JSON logging we suggest using `msg` for the log text field.

 All logs collected from running pods have a `kube` tag and additional fields extracted from the Kubernetes metadata, please note that using [Kubernetes common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) makes the log fields more meaningful.